kevinthegreat1/SkyblockMod-Fabric/README.md

 - /sbm experiment [chronomatron|ultrasequencer|superpairs]: show current state (on or off)
 - /sbm experiment [chronomatron|ultrasequencer|superpairs] [true|false]: turn experiment solvers on or off

+### Fairy Souls

+- Highlights all fairy souls
+- /sbm fairySouls: show current state (on or off)
+- /sbm fairySouls [true|false]: turn fairy souls helper on or off
+- /sbm fairySouls markAllInCurrentIslandFound: mark all fairy souls on the current island as found
+- /sbm fairySouls markAllInCurrentIslandMissing: mark all fairy souls on the current island as missing

 ### Fishing

 - Notifies you to reel in